EraX-AI/viPiper/README.md

 *   **Smart Initialization:** Whether training from scratch or finetuning, our weight initialization techniques aim for faster convergence and better results.

 **Future Contributions:**

-Stay tuned!
-We are actively training a new model using viPiper's capabilities and look forward to sharing it soon.
-Contact us for contribution or commercial implementation at nguyen@hatto.com
+*  Stay tuned!
+We are actively training a new Vietnamese model using viPiper's capabilities and look forward to sharing it soon.
+*  Contact us for contribution or commercial implementation at nguyen@hatto.com

 **License:**